 Pasto is in the foothills at the base of the Volcano Galeras which can be seen from town.
 It is an active volcano and has erupted in 1934, 1989 and 2006.
 It is off-limits for hiking after some British geologists were killed there in 1992.
 I don’t get why people live at the base of the beast.
 Sure, the land is fertile and its living off the fat of the land until – that one day comes yet again.

-There is plenty to do in Pasto lots of churches and museums and parks.
+There is plenty to do in Pasto.
+There are a lot of churches, museums and parks to visit.
 Plaza Bombona has a nice indoor artisans market.

 Pasto is also connected via paved road 250 kilometers to the coastal town of Tumaco.
 Tumaco is poor and is also one of the world’s rainiest areas.
 There are beaches north of town where swimming is safe.
 The area is one huge mangrove swamp and boatmen offer tours to a myriad of villages and settlements.
 The beautiful island tourist resort of Boca Grande is just off shore.
 To get there one can take a boat from Tumaco for $6.

 From Bogota to Cali: take a bus to Cali.
 It’s about a 12 bus trip which I broke down into two days.
-Firsts took a bus to Ibague.
+First day I took a bus to Ibague.
 Then caught another bus over winding road in high mountains, a tortuous slow go journey.
 Stopped overnight in the city of Giradot.
-Got an inexpensive hotel there and took a stroll around town where they have a small bustling city center with lots of shops, stalls selling food and clothing.
+Got an inexpensive hotel there and took a stroll around this steamy town where they have a small bustling city center with lots of shops, stalls selling food and clothing.
 There are a lot of comida rapido (fast food) places there, casinos, people playing cards on the streets.
 It’s a town with a hot climate and a nice little tropical vibe.
-From Giradot its an easy six hour bus ride to Cali.
+Day two from Giradot its an easy six hour bus ride to Cali.

 Please leave your comments, personal experiences or any questions you may have in the comment box below and we will get back to you.